datamas1/pdsnd_github/README.md

 Git Project

 ### Description
-This is the last project of Programming for Data Science
+This is the third project of Programming for Data Science

 ### Files used
 README.md